cloudmesh/cloudmesh-volume/README.md

     Add tag for a volume.
 For example: key="Name", value="user-volume-1".
     It could also be used to rename or name a volume.
-    If NAME is not specified, then tag will be added to the last volume.
+    If NAME is not specified, then tag will be added to the most recent volume.
+    If success, the volume will be saved as the most recent volume.

 ```
     volume add_tag  [NAME]